 Although not fast-growing, it is important to consider the potential size this plant may attain if left to mature without control.
 This plant does not appreciate especially windy conditions so consider this when selecting a planting site.

-Cleyera shrub is reasonably cold tolerant and is hardy to USDA zones 8 to 12.
+Cleyera japonica shrub is reasonably cold tolerant and is hardy to USDA zones 8 to 12.

 Care and Maintenance

-Mulching the soil around the base of your plants will assist in maintaining soil moisture to the roots, although care should be taken to leave the soil immediately around the stem without mulch and free draining to prevent rot.
+Mulching the soil around the base of your plants will assist in maintaining soil moisture to the root zone, although care should be taken to leave the soil immediately around the stem without mulch and free draining to prevent rot.

 Pests and Diseases